spark-jobserver/spark-jobserver/README.md

       }
     }

+Also add the following line at the root level.

     flyway.locations="db/postgresql/migration"

 It is also important that any dependent jars are to be added to Job Server class path.